Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 ATS (Against the Spread)

-The Yankees have a 4-6-0 record against the spread in their last 10 games.
+The Yankees are 3-7-0 against the spread in their last 10 games.

 Key Player Stats